sverze/aws-terraform-squid-proxy-vpc/README.md

 ### Destroy

-Clean uo your environment by detroying, this will remove all traces:
+Clean up your environment by detroying, this will remove all traces:

 ```commandline
 terraform destroy -var 'aws_key_name=your-key.pem'